debops/debops/docs/ansible/roles/sudo/getting-started.rst

 The :ref:`debops.sudo` role will automatically enable integration with the :ref:`debops.ldap` Ansible role to configure support for ``sudoers`` rules defined in the LDAP directory.
-When the LDAP support is enabled on a host, the role will register its own LDAP account object (using :ref:`debops.ldap` as a dependency) and configure access to the LDAP directory using simple bind.
+When the LDAP support and :ref:`LDAP-POSIX integration <ldap__ref_posix>` is enabled on a host, the role will register its own LDAP account object (using :ref:`debops.ldap` as a dependency) and configure access to the LDAP directory using simple bind.
 The ``ldap/init-directory.yml`` Ansible playbook will create the needed LDAP directory structure required for ``sudoers`` rules.

 See the :man:`sudoers.ldap(5)` manual page for more details about the LDAP